Home & Commercial Services industry icon

 Cons

-Six outlet terminations and one non-renewal - both above typical (terminations in the top 10%; non-renewals in the top quarter) - indicate elevated churn and that multiple operators have exited the system.
+Six outlet terminations and one non-renewal (both well above typical for comparable systems) indicate elevated operator churn and suggest some franchisees have exited the system earlier than expected.

-Zero company-owned units - well below typical for Home & Commercial Services (bottom 5%) - means the franchisor does not operate test locations, limiting their ability to field-test systems and retain direct day-to-day operational experience.
+Zero company-owned units (bottom 5%) means the franchisor does not operate locations themselves, limiting their ability to field-test concepts and maintain firsthand operational insight.

 Territory Protection